 We have also receive a few emails from food truck customers that have felt inconvenienced by a food truck that is exercising this now acceptable ability to impose minimums on credit card purchases.
 While we understand that a minimum purchase can be a little frustrating, try to see things from the vendor’s perspective.

 Food truck owners often lose money on small credit card transactions after paying their credit card processing fees.
-There is nowhere (and no need) to report these merchants that impose minimum transaction amounts on credit card purchases since the practice of doing so is now deemed acceptable by all of the major cards.
+There is nowhere (and no need) to report these merchants that impose minimum credit card charges since the practice of doing so is now deemed acceptable by all of the major cards.